9 Yoga Exercises For Frozen Shoulder Pain

 Rakhsha Mudgale, in her early 40’s, has been suffering from stiffness in her left shoulder over a year now.
-The stiffness has turned into niggling pain and affecting her day-to-day activities.
+The stiffness has turned into a niggling pain that is affecting her day-to-day activities.
 Now, it has reached a point that Raksha finds it very painful to even lift her shoulder.

 Like Raksha, many women in their forties and fifties bear the pain of a frozen shoulder.
 Known as adhesive capsulitis in medical terms, this condition affects the shoulder joint.
 Just like in Raksha’s case, frozen shoulder starts with little stiffness and discomfort in the shoulder and develops into a full-blown debilitating shoulder pain.
 The pain generally stays from a year to three years.